-The world of education has seen tectonic shifts in recent years due to a wide range of factors including COVID-19, technological advancements, and changing options and priorities.
-It can be a difficult task for a busy parent, educator, or student to keep their footing on what feels like constantly shifting sands.
-So today, we will provide insight on ten of the emerging popular kids education trends in 2024.
+The world of education has seen tectonic shifts in recent years due to a wide range of factors including COVID-19, technological advancements such as with artificial intelligence, and changing options and priorities.
+It can be a difficult task for a busy parent or educator to keep their footing on what feels like constantly shifting sands.
+So today, discover the emerging popular kids education trends in 2025.

 From learning analytics to artificial intelligence and social-emotional learning, see what's in store for the year ahead based on where things are headed this year.